 What are the benefits of Sadhana?

 Sadhana can be life-changing in many ways.
-This is a very easy practice that doesn’t require anything else other than a fully committed heart and is a must-try for even the most skeptical people.
-Sadhana can give you the inspiration or boost you need to keep going in the hardest of days, where you feel lazy and tired.
+This is a very easy practice that doesn’t require anything else other than a fully committed heart and is a must-try for even the most sceptical people.
+Sadhana can give you the inspiration or boost you need to keep going on the hardest of days when you feel lazy and tired.
 It is a way to show love and care to yourself every single day.
 Your commitment to yourself will pay off as a spiritual connection and increased well-being.

 Bhattacharyya, N. N. History of the Tantric Religion.
 Second Revised Edition.
 (Manohar: New Delhi, 1999) p.
 174. ISBN 81-7304-025-7

 Damiani, M., (2021, May 16).
 Should You Start a Sadhana?
 6 Benefits of Daily Yoga Practice.
 Gratitude Grace Glamour. https://www.gratitudegraceglamour.com/should-you-start-a-sadhana/

 Grant, K. L., (2019, March 19).
 What is a Sadhana and Why Do I Need One in My Life?
 The Yoga Lunchbox. https://theyogalunchbox.co.nz/what-is-a-sadhana-and-why-do-i-need-one-in-my-life/

 What is Sadhana? – Definition from Yogapedia.
 Yogapedia.com. (n.d.). https://www.yogapedia.com/definition/4994/sadhana